Certificate of Advanced Study in Counseling

 The post-master's Certificate of Advanced Study (CAS) in Counseling is designed to offer a broad range of professional development opportunities for practicing counselors.
 The overall goal of the certificate program is to enhance and enrich the counselor's educational foundation and to give focus to advanced knowledge and skills that will shape future professional practice.
 Many applicants utilize the CAS to augment their existing degree in counseling to fulfill the requirements for state certification in rehabilitation or school counseling, as well as for state licensure in mental health counseling or as a substance abuse counselor.

-The CAS entails thirty (30) credit hours of graduate coursework, and 18 of which must have a counseling focus.
+The CAS includes 30 credit hours of graduate coursework, 18 of which must have a counseling focus.
 If not already documented through an applicant’s master’s degree, three (3) of these credits must reflect an introduction to the counseling profession (HCE 500 Orientation to the Counseling Profession; HCE 510 Introduction to Rehabilitation and Services; or HCE 640 Professional Issues in Mental Health Counseling).
 Students will work cooperatively with faculty to design a certificate program that is substantive, developmental, and focused on career goals.
 Matriculation into this certificate program qualifies students for financial aid.

 Focus Area (30 credits)